-When traveling overseas, one of the first questions to consider is whether to rent a car, and try and drive yourself around to the various tourist sites you want to see, or whether you should rely on group tours and/or public transportation.
+When traveling overseas, one of the first questions to consider is whether to rent a car which may have accessories like snap shades, and try and drive yourself around to the various tourist sites you want to see, or whether you should rely on group tours and/or public transportation.

 Today’s article will focus on the pros and cons of driving in foreign countries, and a few things to consider.
 NOTE: for purposes of this blog post, Canada doesn’t count as a “foreign country”.
 Driving in Canada is really no different than driving in the U.S., except that gas is a little more expensive, and your biggest hazards come from moose, caribou, and the occasional polar bear.

 We’ll start with the most obvious question – why would you consider driving in a foreign country?
 There’s really two main reasons, putting aside if you are a road trip freak like me: there are things worth visiting that aren’t easily accessible by public transit, or you’re trying to get a more personalized, private experience than going on a group tour.

-second is perhaps the one to consider the most; while a guided tour can be arranged pretty much anywhere, even after factoring in the cost of a rental car, gas, and admission fees to wherever you plan on going, taking the car may end up being less expensive than arranging guided tours.
+The second is perhaps the one to consider the most; while a guided tour can be arranged pretty much anywhere, even after factoring in the cost of a rental car, gas, and admission fees to wherever you plan on going, taking the car may end up being less expensive than arranging guided tours.
 Plus, you have the freedom to spend your day and explore at your own pace.
 No waiting for stragglers to return to the bus, no concerns about whether you’ll have enough time to finish that hike, and no worrying about whether you’ll like what’s on the itinerary or not.

 What Should I Consider When Renting a Car?